 Beckman Scholars Program - Introduction

-Does research interest you?
-Do you think you'd like to become a research scientist?
-How would you like to enter a program designed to maximize your research experience?
+Do you do research in a faculty lab here at UChicago?
+Do you want to do research in faculty lab here?
+How would you like to be in a program designed to maximize your research experience?

-This program is meant to provide students in the College the best opportunity to develop the skills that will promote their success during their graduate and post-graduate training and begin building tools for independence and leadership in molecular sciences.
-In addition to working in the laboratory of a UChicago mentor you will meet weekly with other undergraduate researchers on campus to develop judgment, insight and critical thinking skills.
+This program is meant to provide students in the College the best opportunity to develop the skills that will promote their success during graduate and post-graduate training and begin building tools for independence and leadership.
+In addition to working in the laboratory of a UChicago mentor you will meet regularly with other undergraduate researchers on campus to develop judgment, insight and critical thinking skills.

 |Summer fellowships ($6800 each summer)||$13,600|